 Personification can be found everywhere, from literature to film to fine art.
 Often, a great use of personification may go unnoticed; it should feel natural and in service of the story being told or the message being delivered.

-Let’s look at some of the best examples, beginning with literature, including novels, short stories, and poetry.
+Let’s look at some of the best examples of personification, beginning with literature, including novels, short stories, and poetry.

 • “Five-fingered ferns hung over the water and dropped spray from their fingertips.”
 John Steinbeck, “Flight”